Wikimedia Commons.wikimedia.org File: crane beauty5.jpg

 2) This is why the second point is also important: in addition to the willingness to sacrifice one’s own ego well-being – which, on the contrary, leads to undreamt-of abundance (see Chapter 12) – there is the ability to see spiritually (see Chapter 6), i.e. to look through the surface of the person (matter) to the divine core (spirit), to the spirit soul (see Chapter 1).

-Although this expansion of consciousness leads to a reduction in genital pleasure, this can be an advantage for men and, above all, is somewhat controllable.
+Although this expansion of consciousness leads to a change and partial reduction in genital pleasure, this can be an advantage for men and, above all, is somewhat controllable.
 This reciprocal behaviour is therefore ultimately a decisive step towards higher development – including physical satisfaction.
 The Islamic Sufi mystic Ibn Arabi writes:

-“When man beholds God in woman, then … he beholds him in his own self … and out of his ego, for one can never behold God detached from sensual matter. … The contemplation of God in women is the most effective and perfect … [because] the inner being is God.”
+“When man beholds God in woman, then … he beholds him in his own self … and out of his ego, for one can never behold God detached from sensual matter. … The contemplation of God in women is the most effective and perfect …, [for] the inner being is God.”
 (The Wisdom of the Prophets Chapter II: Muhammad)

 In another Sufi wisdom, Rumi describes the spiritual fusion in his inimitably poetic way: